A GPA Isn’t Everything.

 The Blessons Awards are funded by donations and are unique and may often function as the only source of support for women where no other granting and scholarship organizations may exist or are accessible in it’s nature where grade point average is NOT a deciding factor.
 They give women the resources to realize their educational goals to use the funds in whatever way that helps them most such as: books, tuition, on-campus health insurance, cafeteria, computer labs and transportation.

-Each award cycle, we will receive countless applications of incredibly inspiring women with survivor stories who have had their higher education put on hold due to challenging life lessons such as; cancer, mental illness, physical or emotional abuse, or who are first generation immigrants.
+Each award cycle, we will receive countless applications of incredibly inspiring women with survivor stories who have had their higher education put on hold due to challenging life lessons such as; cancer, mental illness, physical or emotional abuse, sex trafficking, discrimination and isolation due to sexual orientation, or who are first-generation female immigrants.

 You can help as a Blessons volunteer, charity athlete, inspirational impetus, school partner, sponsor or even host an educational workshop on behalf of Blessons.
 The support from our supporters and communities helps us continue in delivering this life-changing program to empower women through education.

 The Blessons Scholarships for Women program focuses on women who are returning to complete a higher education, after interruptions.
-The next application cycle for Fall 2018 Awards begins on February 1st, 2018 and will close on May 31st, 2018 at 12pm Central Time.
+Scholarship Applications are accepted until May 31st, 2018 at 12pm Central Time for Fall 2018 Awards.